 Advanced Manners/Canine Good Citizen (CGC)/Socialized Pet Obedience Test Class

-This class is best for dogs who have graduated from either a Basic Manners Class or Puppy Kindergarten class.
+This class is best for dogs who have graduated from a Basic Manners Class.
 Dogs entering this class should know the basics of sit, down, controlled on-leash walking, and beginning stays.

 Your dog will continue to improve its social skills around other dogs and people, it will improve its loose-leash walking, stays, recalls, crate and door manners.
 It will learn how to accept handling/grooming interactions and other life skills and pave the way to many types of future training.